'Captain America,' 'Rio' bring early summer heat to Hollywood

 Last year, Hollywood executives overloaded the summer season with 18 larger-budget sequels, animated and action "tent pole" films in the 18 weeks from May to the end of August, according to Box Office Mojo, and suffered an unusually large number of bombs, such as Disney's $215 million budgeted "The Lone Ranger," and the $130 million "R.I.P.D." from Comcast Corp's Universal Pictures.

-This year, roughly a dozen big-budget movies will reach theaters during that time, according to Jeff Bock, senior box office analyst at Exhibitor Relations Co.
+This year, roughly a dozen big-budget movies will reach theatres during that time, according to Jeff Bock, senior box office analyst at Exhibitor Relations Co.

 Hollywood concentrates its biggest films in the summer because teens and college students are out of school and families take vacations, freeing up time for moviegoing and increasing ticket sales during weekdays.